wickworks/witchdice/README.md

 - setting: customize which icon shows up for natural 20s

 ###### TECHNICAL ######
-- only process the monster srd once we enter 5e mode
 - rename the party roll/action stuff to make it more consistant
 - validation for damage number inputs
 - Firbase-side validate room/person name; must be length X & are only letters